 - Dipping is labor intensive, and people tend not to do it twice a week as is optimal.
 Twice a week dipping should be instituted if there is trouble eradicating the infection.

 - The environment must be properly decontaminated, and this includes not just identification but confinement of affected pets.
 If infected pets are not confined, they will contaminate the environment and keep getting re-infected.

 - Consider whether the pet has a defective immune system.
 If the pet has a second disease, it must be controlled if the pet is to recover.

-- Itraconazole compounded from bulk product does not have the same bioavailability as itraconazole compounded from prescription product.
+- Itraconazole compounded from bulk products does not have the same bioavailability as itraconazole compounded from prescription products.
 This means, in short, that it does not work as well.
-Changing to compounded prescription product or to terbinafine may make a big difference.
+Changing to compounded prescription products or to terbinafine may make a big difference.

 If you become infected, contact your doctor to receive treatment.
 Veterinarians are not able to make recommendations for human disease or infection, even if the infection came from a pet.